sheddyranking/sheddyranking/README.md

 I have done some projects that I believe will interest you, they cover areas I am particularly passionate about.

+### Python Data Analytics Projects

   > Text Data Analysis Project (YouTube Case Study).

+  > Geopatial Analysis Project (Zomata Case Study).

+  > IPL Data Analysis Projecct (Sport Case Study)

+  > Sale Data Analysis Project (E-commerce Case Study)

+  > Time Series Analysis Project ( Stock Market Case-Study)

+### SQL With Power BI and Tableau Analytics Projects

   > A Sales Report Analysis Project (With SQL & Power BI)

-  > Time Series Analysis Project ( Stock Market Case-Study)

   > Olympic Games Analysis Project (With SQL and Power BI)

-  > Sale Data Analysis Project (E-commerce Case Study)

-  > Geopatial Analysis Project (Zomata Case Study).

-  > IPL Data Analysis Projecct (Sport Case Study)

 I hope you have a good time exploring and I'll be waiting to talk to you.
 Cheers!